kalleva/KallevaEmbeddedNotes/Note001_GettingStarted/README.md

 4. Get debug probe for flashing and debugging your MCU via SWD.

+5. Get Datasheet, Reference manual, Programming manual, Errdata for your MCU.

 ## Walkthrough

 ### 1. Create minimal linker script **STM32L071CBT6.ld**.
 We need to  tell compiler linker how much FLASH for storing program code and how much RAM chip has.
+You can get this info from MCU datasheet.
 And we need to set the value of the end of the stack in _estack (0x20000000 + 20K).

 ```ld